shihminghe/shihminghe.github.io/_pages/about.md

 ---
-layout: splash
+layout: single
-permalink: /about/
+permalink: /
 author_profile: true
 redirect_from:
+  - /about/
   - /about.html
 ---